 If the user you want to write to is logged in on more than one terminal, you can specify which terminal to write to by specifying the terminal name as the second operand to the write command.
-Alternatively, you can let write select one of the terminals; it will pick the one with the shortest idle time.
-This is so that if the user is logged in at work and also dialed up from home, the message will go to the right place.
+Alternatively, you can let write select one of the terminals and it will pick the one with the shortest idle time.
+So, if the user is logged in at work and also dialed up from home, the message will go to the right place.

 The traditional protocol for writing to someone is that the string ‘-o’, either at the end of a line or on a line by itself, means that it is the other person's turn to talk.
 The string ‘oo’ means that the person believes the conversation to be over.

 |tty||The specific terminal to write to, if the user is logged in to more than one session.|